yufeenyuy/msc_bi_docs/business_intelligence_1/bi_1.md

 + **Extracting, Transforming, and Loading (ETL) process**:
 This is the process of integrating data from different source systems with ETL Tools into the DWH.
   - Extract: Extracting and converting data according to the company's requirements.
-  - Transforamtion: Possibly changing the structure and content of the data into the unified agreed format.
+  - Transformation: Possibly changing the structure and content of the data into the unified agreed format.
 It is possible to check the state of the data to improve its quality if neccessary.
   - Loading: Transfer the data into the central database in the target schema.
 (Bauer& Günzel, 2008).
 + **Aggregation**: